Azure/AnomalyDetection-API/doc.md

 You can deploy the API to your Azure subscription from the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/MachineLearningAPI/Anomaly-Detection-2).
 This will deploy two AzureML Web Services (and their related resources) to your Azure subscription - one for anomaly detection with seasonality detection, and one without seasonality detection.
 Once the deployment has completed, you will be able to manage your APIs from the [AzureML web services](https://services.azureml.net/webservices/) page.
 From this page, you will be able to find your endpoint locations, API keys, as well as sample code for calling the API.
 More detailed instructions are available [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice).

 ## Scaling the API
-This template will deploy a free Dev/Test billing plan which includes 1,000 transactions/month and 2 compute hours/month.
+By default, your deployment will have a free Dev/Test billing plan which includes 1,000 transactions/month and 2 compute hours/month.
 You can upgrade to another plan as per your needs.
 Details on the pricing of different plans are available [here](https://azure.microsoft.com/en-us/pricing/details/machine-learning/) under "Production Web API pricing".

 ## Managing AML Plans
 You can manage your billing plan [here](https://services.azureml.net/plans/).
 The plan name will be based on the resource group name you chose when deploying the API, plus a string that is unique to your subscription.
 Instructions on how to upgrade your plan are available [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice) under the "Managing billing plans" section.